 The Marriage of Henry VI with Margaret of Anjou.

-From a Fac-simile of a Painting on glass, in the possession of Mr. Fletcher, Oxford.
+From a Fac-simile of a Painting on glass, in the possession of W. Fletcher, Oxford.

 Pubd. as the act directs by J. Carter Hamilton st Hyde Park Corner, Feby.
 1st.
 1793.

 It was published in Specimens of the Ancient Sculpture and Painting, now remaining in this Kingdom, by John Carter, Volume 2, ca 1794.
-But even the accompanying text has doubts about the attribution, the costumes being of a much earlier period.
-The attribution seems to be a case of wishful thinking, driven by the Strawberry Hill painting (above), which itself later turned out to be a false attribution.
-The glass was said to originate in Rollwright church, Oxfordshire, but it is not clear whether Great Rollright or Little Rollright was meant.
+But even the accompanying text [ibid., Vol. 2, pp. 49–50] by Richard Gough, has doubts about the attribution, the costumes being of an earlier period.
+The attribution might have been a case of wishful thinking, driven by the Strawberry Hill painting [above], which itself later turned out to be a false attribution.
+The glass was said to originate in Great Rollright church, Oxfordshire, and was donated by Alderman William Fletcher to the Bodleian Library Oxford in 1797 [Annals of the Bodleian Library, by William Dunn Macray, 1868, pp. 29–30].
+The remains of the glass, somewhat altered, can still be seen there.
+For more, see: A Sacred or Royal Marriage?
+The Identification of Fifteenth-Century Stained Glass from Great Rollright, by Christine Peters, in Oxoniensia, Vol. LVII, 1992, pp. 354–5 [ISSN 0308–5562].

 Re-published in Memorabilia Cantabrigiæ: or, An Account of the Different Colleges in Cambridge, by Joseph Wilson, of Inner Temple, 1803, as an illustration of the foundress of Queens’ College.